 - Require by contract, that all contracts with service providers contain language requiring the service providers to implement appropriate measures designed to ensure that customer information is kept confidential and that it is only used for the purposes set forth in the contract.

-Any exceptions to this program must be approved by the President upon the recommendation of the Vice President for Information Technology and the Vice President for Finance and Administration.
+Any exceptions to this program must be approved by the president upon the recommendation of the Vice President for Information Technology and the Vice President for Finance.
 Questions regarding this program should be referred to the UM System Coordinator or the UM Chief Information Security Officer.